ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

   * yellow: ask a question.
 What will the question be??
 * NO action can be repeated.

 We will do it in class next week as a warmup.
-Did I mention not to use scratchjr for this?
+Did I mention not to use ScratchJr for this?

 ##### Advanced: **Message Mania for 6**